feroult/yawp/README.md

 # YAWP!

-Simple, Elegant and Powerful APIs
+A very simple and elegant domain specific language / framework in Java that helps you to create amazing APIs.

 [![Build Status](https://travis-ci.org/feroult/yawp.svg)](https://travis-ci.org/feroult/yawp)

 ## Introduction

-__YAWP!__'s main purpose is to help developers create meaningful APIs to support their REST based applications.
-It supports Google App Engine and PostgreSQL environments.
+__YAWP!__'s main purpose is to help developers to easily create meaningful APIs to back their REST based applications.
+It natively supports the Google Appengine Platform, so you can bootstrap your API very quickly with a free (to start) auto-scalable environment.
+Later, if you change your mind, there are no lock-ins with Google and you can move freely to any cloud platform you want without needing to rewrite your code.

 You create your POJOs and __YAWP!__